godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 == Changelog ==

 = 2018.nn.nn - version 2.3.4-dev.1 =
+ * Misc - Remove support for WooCommerce 2.5

 = 2017.09.10 - version 2.3.3 =
  * Tweak - POST variable SKUs when disabled to ensure plugins checking for this specifically find it